-$\overline{}$ A see level rise of EOom will have for reaching imposts on seedel acceptations Ч A sea level rise of 50cm will have far reaching impacts on coastal ecosystems such as accelerated coastal erosion, salt water intrusion into the fresh water lens and ground aquifers, increased sea flooding, loss of arable land and human settlements.

-- ☐ The combination of sea level rise, high intensity rainfall and stronger tropical cyclones would further exacerbate the vulnerability of communities, which are exposed to more frequent coastal flooding, storm surge and strong winds. - ☐ The combination of change in rainfall and increase in surface air temperature will have compounding effects on agricultural production and may become a threat to food security, water resources and human health.
-For instance, an increase in extreme hot days would have negative effects on health of young children and elderly people. - ☐ Coral Bleaching may have impacts on those whose livelihoods depend on fishing and on tourism with a proportion of settlers in the west employed in this industry.
+- □ A sea level rise of 50cm will have far reaching impacts on coastal ecosystems such as accelerated coastal erosion, salt water intrusion into the fresh water lens and ground aquifers, increased sea flooding, loss of arable land and settlement. - □ The combination of sea level rise, high intensity rainfall and stronger tropical cyclones would further exacerbate the vulnerability of communities, which are exposed to more frequent coastal flooding, storm surge and strong winds. - The combination of change in rainfall and increase in surface air temperature will have compounding effects on agricultural production and may become a threat to food security, water resources and human health.
+For instance, an increase in extreme hot days would have negative effects on health of young children and elderly people. - □ Coral Bleaching may have impacts on those whose livelihoods depend on fishing and on tourism with a proportion of settlers in the west employed in this industry.